thisisrandy/catan-randomizer/README.md

 [Cities & Knights](https://www.catan.com/cities-knights), which is identical to [Catan](#catan) except for the recommended beginner setup, is supported.

+### Traders & Barbarians

+This is a work in progress.
+All individual scenarios and some combinations and custom scenarios will eventually be supported.
+Currently supported scenarios are as follows:

+- _The Rivers & Lakes of Catan_: Combination of _Rivers_ & _Fishermen_ scenarios.
+  Fishing tiles aren't supported yet.
+As the 2 & 12 chits go unused, if either of those numbers are rolled or drawn from the Event Card stack, distribute fish to players with cities or settlements adjacent to the lake and then roll/draw again until a number 3-11 comes up.

 ### Explorers & Pirates

 Shuffling of the starting island for [Explorers &